nikitavoloboev/alfred-web-searches/readme.md

 <h1 align="center"> Description 📕</h1>

-This workflow is similar to [DuckDuckGo Bangs](https://duckduckgo.com/bang?) allows you to fuzzy search through a selection of websites that you can add and contribute to in [here](https://github.com/nikitavoloboev/alfred-web-searches/blob/master/workflow/websites.csv).
+This workflow similar to [DuckDuckGo Bangs](https://duckduckgo.com/bang?) allows you to fuzzy search through a selection of websites that you can add and contribute to in [here](https://github.com/nikitavoloboev/alfred-web-searches/blob/master/workflow/websites.csv).

 You simply search for the website you want to scope your search too, press enter and make your search.